Things to do in Cambodia

 Tonle Sap Lake

 This lake is the largest lake in South East Asia and changes in size and dimension every wet season.
 During the wet season, the water of the Mekong River becomes so powerful, that it reverses the flow of the Tonle Sap River and pushes the surplus of rainwater back into the Tonle Sap Lake.
 This transforms the lake into a huge natural water reservoir.
-With the continuous change of the water level, the people who live on the lake have to move their houses away when the water level goes down.
+With the continuous change in the water level, the people who live on the lake have to move their houses away when the water level goes down.
 Whole villages including schools, shops, churches and pig farms are getting pulled away to a place where the water is still high enough to float.
 A cruise on the lake to see the daily life of the inhabitants will take you past villages with floating houses and boats which women paddle laden with fruit, flowers and other produce.

 Get a Trip Quote Order a Brochure